jverzani/PlotlyLightLite.jl/docs/src/basic-graphics.md

 The values returned by `unzip(f, a, b)` are not uniformly chosen, rather where there is more curvature there is more sampling.
 For illustration purposes, this is emphasized in a few ways: using `quiver!` to add labeled arrows and `rect!` to add rectangular shapes with transparent filling.

+As seen in this overblown example, there are other methods besides `plot` for other useful tasks.
+These include:

+* `scatter!` is used to plot points using markers.

+* `quiver!` is used to add arrows to a plot.
+These can optionally have their tails labeled, so this method can be repurposed to add annotations.
+The `quiver` command allows for text rotation.
+Also `arrow` and `arrows` for different interfaces for drawing arrows.
+The `annotate!` function is used to add annotations at a given point.
+There are keyword arguments to adjust the text size, color, font-family, etc.

+* `rect!` is used to make a rectangle.
+There are also `hspan!` and `vspan!`. `Plots.jl` uses `Shape`.
+For lines, there are `hline!` and `vline!` to draw horizontal or vertical lines across the extent of the plotting region.
+There is also `ablines!` to draw lines specified in intercept-slope form across the extent of the plotting region.
+Other regions can be draws.
+For example, `circle!` to draw a circle, and, more generally, `poly` can be used to draw a polygonal region.

 ### Keyword arguments